DmarshalTU/yaml-jumper/README.md

    - See the full path and value in the results
    - Preview shows the context around that value
    - Press Enter to jump to the selected value
+   - Press `<C-e>` to edit the value in-place

+### Multi-File Operations

+4. Search YAML paths across all project files:
+   - Press `<leader>yJ` to open the project-wide path finder
+   - Type any part of a path to find it across all YAML files
+   - Results show file paths and YAML paths
+   - Preview shows the context in the target file
+   - Press Enter to open the file and jump to the selected path

+5. Search YAML values across all project files:
+   - Press `<leader>yV` to open the project-wide value finder
+   - Type any part of a value to find it across all YAML files
+   - Results show file paths, YAML paths, and values
+   - Preview shows the context in the target file
+   - Press Enter to open the file and jump to the selected value
+   - Press `<C-e>` to edit the value in-place

 ## Configuration